This article is a companion piece to this video

 1. Make sure there is a government entity involved and identify which entity is responsible.

-2. Figure out if your state has exceptions to sovereign immunity that apply to your claim.
+3. Figure out if the relevant state jurisdiction has exceptions to sovereign immunity that apply to your subrogation claim.